Farama-Foundation/gym-docs/docs/source/content/environment_creation.md

 - Observations provide the location of the target and agent.
 - There are 4 actions in our environment, corresponding to the movements "right", "up", "left", and "down".
-- A done signal is issued as soon as the agent has navigated to the grid cell where the target is located.
+- A terminated signal is issued as soon as the agent has navigated to the grid cell where the target is located.
 - Rewards are binary and sparse, meaning that the immediate reward is always zero, unless the agent has reached the target, then it is 1

 An episode in this environment (with `size=5`) might look like this: